Spring is near but the tax season is already there!

 - Enquire if they offer audit protection.

-You can also check if the accountant you’re considering has experience in any specific niche of taxation – and whether it could help you.
+You can also check if the accountant you’re considering has to experience in any specific niche of taxation – and whether it could help you.
 For example, does your accountant deal with cross border taxation?
 If so, what is his expertise and competency level?

 Depending on the complexity, you might be expected to pay as little as $60 or as much as $1,000 to file your personal taxes alone.